jkeefe/workshops/knight-center-mooc/SYLLABUS.md

 - Dexter, a bot platform we'll be using to build our bots: https://rundexter.com
 - Dialogflow, a natural language processor.
 The service is at https://dialogflow.com, but you log in using a Google account.
 If you don't have a Google account, sign up for one at https://accounts.google.com/
 - Twilio, for SMS texting.
-Sign up for a free account at http://twilio.com (don't enter any credit card info; you don't need to pay for anything).
+Sign up for a free trial account at http://twilio.com (don't enter any credit card info; you don't need to pay for anything).
+Also you will need access to a mobile phone where you can get and send text messages.
 - Airtable, an online spreadsheet service Sign up at https://airtable.com
 - Amazon Developer Account, for building a voice with Amazon Alexa.
 Sign up for free at https://developer.amazon.com/.
 You don't need an Alexa-enabled device for the class; you can hear what Alexa would say in your web browser.
 But is definitely more fun if you have one or [purchase one](http://amzn.to/2CO2fSu) before the third week in class.
 If you do, sign up for the developer account with the same email you use to set up your Alexa device.
 - Facebook account, for building a Facebook messenger bot. https://facebook.com